-- Parents/carers are actively encouraged to contribute to adjustments or reviews of the School Online Safety policy through parent voice activities - Parents/carers are asked to read through and sign acceptable use protocol on behalf of their child on admission to the School - Parents/carers are required to make a decision as to whether they consent to images of their child being taken and used in the public domain (eg, on the School website) - The School disseminates information to parents relating to Online Safety where appropriate in the form of; - o Information evenings - o Practical training sessions eg current Online Safety issues - o Leaflets - o School website information - o Newsletter items
+- Parents/carers are actively encouraged to contribute to adjustments or reviews of the School Online Safety policy through parent voice activities - Parents/carers are asked to read through and sign acceptable use protocol on behalf of their child on admission to the School - Parents/carers are required to make a decision as to whether they consent to images of their child being taken and used in the public domain (eg, on the School website) - The School disseminates information to parents relating to Online Safety where appropriate in the form of: - Information evenings - Practical training sessions eg current Online Safety issues - Leaflets - School website information - Newsletter items teachers may be given a particular 'Cover' or 'Trainee' or 'Visitor' username and password, with suitable access rights.
+These areas are checked, files deleted and passwords changed as appropriate.

-19 Passwords and Password Security
+19. Passwords and Password Security

 Password security is essential for staff, particularly as they are able to access and use pupil data.
 Staff are expected to have secure passwords which are not shared with anyone.
 The pupils are expected to keep their passwords private and not to share with others, particularly their friends.
-Visitors such as supply staff and pupil teachers may be given a particular 'Cover' or 'Trainee' or 'Visitor' username and password, with suitable access rights.
-These areas are checked, files deleted and passwords changed as appropriate.
+Visitors such as supply staff and pupil